 The hypothesis of the CRIDHO is that the conflict between the " freedom " of economic agents on the market, with the vulnerability this results in for the less well endowed agents, and the guarantee of fundamental rights, which could exclude the commodification of these rights, requires a reflection on the context in which the individual freedoms to contract and to exchange are exercised, and on the need to transform this context to enhance the autonomy of the individual.
 This hypothesis is tested on the different material questions which are investigated within the CRIDHO : internal market and competitive deregulation, respect for privacy in the sphere of employment, the need for an open method of coordination of fundamental rights policies in the European Union, freedom of contract and anti-discrimination law in the field of employment...

-Since May 2008, Olivier De Schutter, director of the CRIDHO, has been holding the mandate of United Nations Special Rapporteur on the Right to Food [www.srfood.org].
+Since May 2008, Olivier De Schutter, director of the CRIDHO, held the mandate of United Nations Special Rapporteur on the Right to Food from May 2008 to May 2014 [www.srfood.org].